w3f/polkadot-wiki/docs/learn/learn-assets.md

 {{ kusama: Statemine uses KSM as its native token :kusama }}.
 The chain yields its governance to its respective Relay Chain, and has no inflation or rewards for collators.
-As a [common good parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), {{ polkadot: Statemint has a trusted relationship with the Relay Chain, and as such can teleport DOT between itself and its Relay Chains.
+As a [common good parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), {{ polkadot: Statemint has a trusted relationship with the Relay Chain, and as such, can teleport DOT between itself and its Relay Chains.
 That is, DOT on Statemint is just as good as DOT on the Relay Chain. :polkadot }}
-{{ kusama: Statemine has a trusted relationship with the Relay Chain, and as such can teleport KSM between itself and its Relay Chains.
+{{ kusama: Statemine has a trusted relationship with the Relay Chain, and as such, can teleport KSM between itself and its Relay Chains.
 That is, KSM on Statemine is just as good as KSM on the Relay Chain. :kusama }}

 {{ polkadot: Statemint :polkadot }} {{ kusama: Statemine :kusama }} does not support smart contracts.